dmajorcode/error-delivery-notion/README.md

-npm start
+This page is to check errors using notion api and let users submit error in certain form

-cd cli
+> npm start

-npm start
+> cd cli && npm start